Tara Magalski: Career

 Tara Magalski is a certified holistic health coach (HHC) specializing in emotional eating and "spiritual" food, lifestyle entrepreneur, motivational speaker, author, TV host, and philanthropist.

 Magalski set up Divine Lifestyles, a weekly podcast, and Healing is Hot (Healthy on-Going Transformation) TV.
 She has been featured on FOX 5 LIVE, as a health expert, Fabulous Female Network, Harboring Hearts, Heels & Helmets, and Freedom Fast Lane.
 She is a graduate of the Institute of Integrative Nutrition, the world's largest nutrition school, which is affiliated with Columbia University and The State University of New York.
-She is also a board-certified and accredited member of the American Association of Drugless Practitioners.
+Magalski’s mother died due to a drug overdose when she was 27 and her father struggles with a crack addiction.
+She is a board-certified and accredited member of the American Association of Drugless Practitioners.

 Magalski is involved in several charities and sits on a variety of boards that primarily focus on the advancement of women.
 She is a Program Developer for Girls Health Ed, which seeks to educate girls aged between 8-17 about nutrition, body image, physical fitness, personal care and reproductive health.